LukasMues/Milestone1/README.md

 **HTTP block:**
 - `upstream web_backend` - Defines a group of backend servers
-- `server web:80` - Points to the web service on port 80
+- `server web1:80, web2:80, web3:80` - Points to all three web services on port 80

 **Server block:**
 - `listen 80` - Listens on port 80